jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 The main concepts of fritz2 are:
 - Declarative UI Creation: This is achieved through HTML tag alike factories that can be nested in order to resemble the DOM structure very closely.
-- State Handling: `Store`s take care of the data and offer functions to update the data by UI events (`handler`s) and to use the data to `render` some UI portions *reactively*.
+- State Handling: `Store`s take care of the data and offer functions to update the data by (UI-) events (`handler`s) and to use the data to `render` some UI portions *reactively*.

 Looks quite simple you think?
-In fact it is.
+In fact, it is.
 The main principles and concepts are that simple, that's why we consider fritz2 rather *lightweight*.
 After getting the first overview in this chapter, you will just learn more about convenience functions that makes writing real world apps more pleasant in the following chapters.